 As diversity is the name of the game, variety is the spice of life with foods from all over the world available within a stone’s throw.
 Malaysians are not a fussy lot when it comes to food so there are roadside stalls, 5-star restaurants, and everything else that comes in between.

 Although Bahasa Malaysia is the official language of Malaysia, English is widely spoken and understood by most Malaysian.
-However, in Sarawak, they speak a special dialect of Malay.
 The other main languages spoken are Mandarin and Tamil.

 The weather in Malaysia can be extremely changeable, wet and windy one moment, humid and sunny the next.
 You will need an umbrella, at all times of the year.
 Temperatures normally range from 22-32° Celsius.
 While the country experiences high temperatures, bring some sweatshirts or sweaters to keep you warm in the libraries or lecture theatres which can get quite cold, as these are fully air-conditioned.